viniciusalmada/Chess-Game/README.md

 ### Assets

-The image pieces was get from [OpenGameArt.org](https://opengameart.org/content/chess-pieces-and-board-squares) from user [JohnPablok](https://opengameart.org/users/johnpablo) under this [license](https://creativecommons.org/licenses/by/4.0/).
+The images of the pieces were obtained from [OpenGameArt.org](https://opengameart.org/content/chess-pieces-and-board-squares) from user [JohnPablok](https://opengameart.org/users/johnpablo) under this [license](https://creativecommons.org/licenses/by/4.0/).